A new poem by Adel

 A brunette is happy with a candle,

-And a blond unhappy with every light.
+And a blonde unhappy with every light.

-And when you take a brunet out,
+And when you take a brunette out,

 The coins in your pocket are fine,

-But nothing for the blond will do
+But nothing for the blonde will do

 Except a gold mine,